ohrrpgce/OHRWhatsNewDiscordBot/README.md

 2. Fetch ohark with `git submodule init`, `git submodule update`

+3. Create a new app at https://discord.com/developers, and on the Installation tab ensure Install Link is "Discord Provided Link", add the "bot" scope to the Guild Install, and add permissions including, presumable, Connect, Send Messages, Embed Links, Use Embedded Activities.
+On the Bot tab ensure 'Message Content Intent' is enabled.

-3. Make a copy of `OHR-WhatsNewBot/example_config.json`, name it `OHR-WhatsNewBot/config.json` and add your `APP_TOKEN`, `UPDATES_CHANNEL` and `ALLOWED_CHANNELS` (where most ! commands are restricted to).
+4. Make a copy of `OHR-WhatsNewBot/example_config.json`, name it `OHR-WhatsNewBot/config.json` and add your `APP_TOKEN`, `UPDATES_CHANNEL` and `ALLOWED_CHANNELS` (where most ! commands are restricted to).
 Possibly customise other options (see the top of `bot.py` for docs).

-You can get your `APP_TOKEN` at https://developer.discord.com and the channel IDs can be obtained by right clicking on a channel on discord and selecting "Copy Channel ID".
+The channel IDs can be obtained by right clicking on a channel on discord and selecting "Copy Channel ID".
+The APP_TOKEN is obtained by Resetting the token on the Bot tab at https://discord.com/developers

 # Usage
 1. `cd OHR-WhatsNewBot`